yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 object status moves to `processing` and the twin ACME protocol instance is initiated on the IdO-CA side.

-The Order object created by the IdO:
+The Order object created by the IdO in its request to the ACME Server:

 - MUST copy the identifiers sent by the NDC;
 - MUST strip the `delegation` attribute;